jyslee/fac-ws_ai_assisted_development/PROMPTS.md

 ## Implementation

 During implementation, there are a number of prompts you can use at the start of each task (KICKOFF / REFRESH MEMORY) or after each task (CONTEXT RESET).
-Included is also a DEPENDENCY CHECK prompt to be used if anything is unclear, remember to also check in with your teammate regularly to iron out anything that is unclear or overlapping.
+Included is also a DEPENDENCY CHECK prompt to be used if anything is unclear.

 ### KICKOFF / REFRESH MEMORY